TigerHix/BossbarLib/README.md

 Another bossbar library?
 Seriously?
 --------------
 Yes, there have been a lot of libraries utilizing the bossbar to display messages.
-However, none of them is perfect.
-BarAPI did work well in previous versions, but not anymore in the latest versions; and the replacements I have found would either display streams of annoying smoke particles from places to places, or random flickering and disappearances that happens a lot.
+However, none of them satisfies my need.
+BarAPI did well in pre-1.8, but not anymore in the latest versions; and the replacements I have found would either display streams of annoying smoke particles from places to places, or random flickering and disappearances that happens a lot.

 Okay, but why choose BossbarLib?
 --------------
 * It works.
-* Unseeable smoke particles.
+* Almost unobservable smoke particles.
 * The bossbar wouldn't disappear unless you request to do so.
 * Performant and no flickerings.
 Unlike some libraries, BossbarLib just wouldn't spawn a new entity every time a new message is displayed.
 * Clean, object-oriented code that a ten-year-old could understand.